Juljulia/obvi/README.md

 This is a mobile application that is build with React Native, Expo and Firebase.
 The functionalites are to register a user, the ability to create a check-in and get search suggestions close to your location.
 You can also see other users check-ins on a map and visit their profile page.

+### Features
+Below you'll find a list of user stories the Picture This application must include.

+- [x] As a user I should be able to create an account.

+- [x] As a user I should be able to login.

+- [x] As a user I should be able to logout.

+- [x] As a user I should be able to edit my account email, password and biography.

 ## Installation

 - Clone the repository